parttimenerd/nildumu/README.md

 - the analysis assumes that all program evaluations terminate
-- it supports `print(X)` statements, where `X` is an arbitrary expression whichs value is leaked to low, and `VAR = input();` statements where a high user input is assigned to the variable `VAR`
+- it supports `print(X)` statements, where `X` is an arbitrary expression whichs value is leaked to low, and `input()` invocations where a high user input is returned
-- `input()` calls do not leak information on their own, in general, this can be modified via the `input_prints` statement, that has to be placed after the bit width statement
+  - requires the interprocedural analysis
+  - the methods for other security levels are named `SEC_print` and `SEC_input`respectively
+  - the method definitions are inserted automatically
+  - variable names starting with `input` or containing the string `_input` are not recommended when using `input()` (and its variants)

 UI
 ---